Commencement

 Rent regalia online from Herff Jones.
 See pricing online.

 Regalia scholarships are available.
-If renting regalia is an economic hardship, Associated Students of WSU Vancouver offer a limited number of regalia scholarships.
-Log in to Coug Presence and apply online by Feb.
+If renting regalia presents a financial hardship, Associated Students of WSU Vancouver offer a limited number of regalia scholarships.
+Apply online by Feb.
 9.

 Return regalia by mail by May 10.
 You may keep your cap and tassel.
 Regalia shipped to your home will come with a prepaid return label and instructions to ship via UPS.
 Regalia shipped for free to The Bookie must be returned to The Bookie.